jamiemccarthy/unreliable/README.md

 SELECT "posts".* FROM "posts" WHERE "posts"."title" = 'abc' ORDER BY RAND()
 ```

-The CI matrix gemfiles are built with `bundle exec appraisal install`.
+# Development

 When it's necessary to add new minor versions of ActiveRecord or Ruby, update the Appraisals file and run `bundle exec appraisal update` as well as the install, and update the matrix in the ci.yml workflow.

 # See also